olcf/olcf-user-docs/systems/andes_user_guide.rst

 File systems
 ------------

-The OLCF's center-wide :ref:`data-orion-lustre-hpe-clusterstor-filesystem` name Orion is available on Andes for computational work.
+The OLCF's center-wide :ref:`data-orion-lustre-hpe-clusterstor-filesystem` and Summit's Alpine2 are available on Andes for computational work.
 An NFS-based file system provides :ref:`data-user-home-directories-nfs` and :ref:`data-project-home-directories-nfs`.
 Additionally, the OLCF's :ref:`data-hpss` provides archival spaces.